Click on a link to be taken to the entry below.

 A student or former student whose record is not encumbered for any reasons described herein shall, upon application to the Registrar and payment of any prescribed charge, be entitled to receive a transcript of the complete record, including any major(s) and minors(s).

 The registrar’s office is the only university office authorized to issue official transcripts.
-All requests for these documents must be directed to that office.
+Instructions for requesting transcripts are available on the Purdue University Fort Wayne Registrar’s Office webpage.

 Records of Actions on Transcripts.
 Disciplinary actions will not be recorded on transcripts unless disciplinary actions involve involuntary separation from the University or degree revocation.
 In these instances, the following notations will be added to the transcript: